netpump-data/docs/docs/netpump-service-administrator-page.md

 ![Key Vault SSL Certificate][admin-page-ssl]

 A link to the SSL Certificate within Azure Key Vault of the custom domain you wish to host the Netpump Server Application on.
+Link to  peer certificate(s) in the Azure Key Vault.
+These certificates will be used to authenticate to the peer service(s).
+The certificate(s) must be in the same Azure AD tenant as the application and the service principal must have access to the certificate(s).

 ### Server Message Block File Share(s)